dmbarbour/glas/docs/GlasApps.md

 ### Memory

-All applications need private memory to carry information between transactions.
-Memory will be modeled as a Glas value, generally organized as a record such that each field models a variable for lightweight conflict analysis.
-Memory is accessible as a large value for purposes such as checkpointing.
+Applications need private memory to carry information across transactions.
+For convenience and simplicity, memory is modeled as a key-value database, where keys and values both are arbitrary Glas data.
+Allocation of keys, aka MemRefs, is left entirely to the application and is independent from other references.

-* **mem:(on:Path, op:MemOp)** - Path is a bitstring, and the MemOp represents an operation to observe or modify memory.
-The intention is that conflict analysis can mostly be based on path analysis.
-Independent paths must respect the pref
+* **mem:(on:MemRef, op:MemOp)** - MemRef is an arbitrary value.
+The MemOp represents an operation to observe or modify the associated value.
- * **get** - Response is memory value at Path; fails if there is no value.
+ * **get** - Response is associated memory value; fails if there is no value.
- * **put:Value** - Insert or replace value at Path.
+ * **put:Value** - Insert or replace value associated with ref.
- * **del** - Remove assigned value (if any) from Path in memory.
+ * **del** - Remove associated value (if any) from MemRef.
  * **touch** - respond with unit if 'get' would succeed, otherwise fails.
  * **swap:Value** - Atomic get and put.
-Compared to separate get then put, swap avoids an implicit read-write dependency in case of black box conflict analysis.
+Supports precise conflict analysis: the value written doesn't depend on the value read.

-The get/put/del memops support basic record manipulations.
+The get/put/del memops support basic manipulations.
 The touch/swap memops help stabilize common update patterns.
-We can add further methods for reading and writing lists, but there is little need in context of communication channels.

-### Communication

-Channels work well with or without transactions due to their monotonic nature.
-Channels in Glas are second-class, but logical tunneling of subchannels can provide expressiveness very near to first-class channels.

-A viable API:

-* **chan:ChanOp** - A namespace for channel operations.
- * **lo:(from:ChanRef, to:ChanRef)** - Create a new loopback channel pair.
-Writes to either channel can be read from the other after a non-deterministic delay.
-This delay means a transaction cannot read its own writes.
-Returns unit.
- * **co:(from:ChanRef, to:ChanRef)** - Connect two existing channels, such that elements in one channel are propagated to the other and vice versa.
-Channels cannot be manually read or written after connection.
-Returns unit.
- * **wd:(to:ChanRef, data:Elem, batch?)** - Write a data element to specified channel.
-Returns unit.
-Options:
-  * *batch* - flag.
-If set, *data* must be a list of multiple elements to write.
- * **wc:(to:ChanRef, as:ChanRef)** - Constructs a new tunnel through the 'to' channel, and binds the writer's endpoint to the freshly allocated 'as' channel reference.
-Returns unit.
- * **wq:(to:ChanRef)** - Quit writing the channel.
-Further elements written to the channel are dropped before they reach the reader.
-Returns unit.
- * **rd:(from:ChanRef, count?N, exact?)** - Read a data element from specified channel.
-Returns element.
-Fails if no element available, including if next element is not data.
-Options:
-  * *count* - optional number.
-If specified, returns list of up to N available data elements.
-  * *exact* - flag.
-If set, fail if fewer than *count* elements available.
- * **rc:(from:ChanRef, as:ChanRef)** - Bind an incoming subchannel to the freshly allocated 'as' reference.
-Fails if the next element is not a subchannel.
-Returns unit.
- * **rq:(from:ChanRef)** - Returns unit if all elements have been read and no more elements will be received, whether due to involuntary disruption or voluntary 'wq'.
-Otherwise fails.

-Channel references are arbitrary Glas values, allocated by the application.
-If a channel is already in use, binding it to a new channel will implicitly perform 'wq' on the prior channel.

-Writers cannot directly detect whether readers are present or active.
-Channel protocols should be designed with explicit feedback from readers - acknowledgements, ready tokens, etc. - to ensure writers aren't wasting their efforts.
-If a reader applies 'wq', it should eventually stop the writer.
-Network disruption is modeled as an implicit 'wq' in both directions.

-### Evolution

-We can follow the example of language modules and tests and introduce a **log** effect for development and debugging purposes.

-* **log:Message** - Response is unit.
-The message is intended for consumption by application developers or the development environment.
-Unlike most effects, even aborted log messages can be visible, perhaps distinguished by display color.
-Messages should have a variant header such as `warn:Warning` vs. `info:Information` to simplify routing.

-Integration between logging and the runtime environment is ad-hoc, e.g. `log:bp:Number` could provide a basis for breakpoints.
-In context of transaction machines, a stable repeating transaction will frequently repeat log messages, so it can be useful to the log as a 'frame' of active messages instead of a stream of past messages.
+I might later add methods for partial observation and manipulation of lists or records, but doing so has relatively low priority.

+*Aside:* It is feasible to support automatic garbage collection of memory by introducing an application method to trace all the living memory.

 ## Console Applications